Follow KUB on Facebook

 View Photos of the City Officials Tour image2 image3 image4 image5 image6 image7 image8 image9 image10 image11 image12 image13 image14 image15 image16 image17 image18 image19 image20 image21 image22 image23 image24 image25 image26 image27 image28 image29 image30 image31 image32 image33 image34 image35 image36 image37

-KUB recently hosted tours of its primary facilities for both newly elected and incumbent City officials, including newly elected Mayor Madeline Rogero.
+In the fall of 2011, KUB hosted tours of its primary facilities for both newly elected and incumbent City officials, including newly elected Mayor Madeline Rogero.

 The officials joined KUB staff and commissioners for a comprehensive tour and operational briefing to learn more about KUB's safe and reliable delivery of electricity, natural gas, water, and wastewater services to more than 440,000 customers in Knoxville, Knox County, and seven surrounding counties.
 For an overview of each system, see the Service Areas and System Statistics in the Utilities section of our 2011 Annual Report.